rpmuller/ePubs/WP1.md

-Not all of the Greeks, but a large proportion of them, were passionate, unhappy, at war with themselves, driven along one road by the intellect and along another by the passions, with the imagination to conceive heaven and the wilful self-assertion that creates hell.
+Not all of the Greeks, but a large proportion of them, were passionate, unhappy, at war with themselves, driven along one road by the intellect and along another by the passions, with the imagination to conceive heaven and the willful self-assertion that creates hell.
 They had a maxim "nothing too much," but they were in fact excessive in everything in pure thought, in poetry, in religion, and in sin.
 It was the combination of passion and